FREE SHIPPING ON ORDERS OVER $50

 How you fill-out these portions is up to you and is a simple matter of taste.
 This is one of the advantages of the zone diet.
 As long as your menu consists of portions that fit the zone and foods that fall within these limited restrictions you can eat whatever you like.

 The hand-eye method is the simplest and the most accessible to beginners.
 It is also flexible enough to allow you to eat out at restaurants.
-You need only make certain that your zones are properly measures according to your hand-eye guides.
+You need only make certain that your zones are properly measured according to your hand-eye guides.

 The Zone Food Block Method